fastify/fastify/docs/Guides/Prototype-Poisoning.md

 The first question is, of course, why does the validation module **joi** ignore the prototype and let potentially harmful data through?
 We asked ourselves the same question and our instant thought was "it was an oversight".
-A bug.
-A really big mistake.
+A bug - a really big mistake.
 The joi module should not have allowed this to happen.
 But…

 While joi is used primarily for validating web input data, it also has a